 Caregiver burden is unique to informal or family caregivers.
 This term is used to describe the cumulative physical, emotional, social and financial impact of providing care.
 The phenomenon was initially studied in family members caring for loved ones with Alzheimer’s disease and other forms of dementia.
 Over the past few decades, research has shown that certain factors increase a person’s risk for caregiver burden, including social isolation, being female, spending a higher number of hours providing care, depression, financial stress and a lack of choice in being a family caregiver.

-Dr. Jacobs considers a demoralizing sense of dread to be a telltale sign of intensifying stress and resentment.
+Jacobs considers a demoralizing sense of dread to be a telltale sign of intensifying caregiving strain and resentment.

-Another sign Dr. Jacobs cautions caregivers to pay attention to is a new or worsening tendency to yell or experience emotional outbursts.
+Jacobs also cautions caregivers to pay attention to a new or worsening tendency to yell or experience emotional outbursts, which could indicate compassion fatigue.

 “I’m not talking about the caregiver who becomes frustrated on occasion and sharply rebukes their care recipient,” he elaborates.
 “As I point out to many of the guilt-ridden individuals who come to me for counseling, people occasionally yell in families in which no caregiving is taking place.
 That is simply called normal family life.
 What I’m concerned about here is the caregiver who frequently loses control of their emotions and winds up saying and doing hurtful things much too often.”